GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 # Linkage Checker Enforcer Rule

 This Maven enforcer rule runs [Linkage Checker](../dependencies) for Maven projects.
-The rule enforces that project does not have linkage errors in its class path.
+The rule verifies that the project does not have linkage errors in its class path.

+## Class path and bom flag

+Use `bom` flag to `true` if you use this rule for a BOM project.
+By default it is `false`.

-- If the rule runs within a BOM's pom.xml, it checks a class path consisting of the managed dependencies and their transitive dependencies.
+- When `bom=false`, the rule checks a class path consisting of the project's direct dependencies and their transitive dependencies.
-- Otherwise, the rule checks a class path consisting of direct dependencies and their transitive dependencies.
+- When `bom=true`, the rule checks a class path consisting of artifacts in the BOM's managed dependencies section and their transitive dependencies.

 # Usage

-Add following plugin configuration to your `pom.xml`.
+Add the following plugin configuration to your `pom.xml`.

 ```xml
   <build>